YENCHUN-L/VBA/Compress outlook attachments with password and send email/Readme.md

 > This macro does not send out the password to the recipient!! <br />
 > Choose a channel that you think is safe to pass on the password to the recipient.

-## This macro will will perform the following
+## This macro will perform the following actions
 1. Check if there are any attachments, if not send email directly.

 2. If there are any attachments